CarloLucibello/GraphNeuralNetworks.jl/README.md

 ## Usage

-Usage examples can be found in the [examples](https://github.com/CarloLucibello/GraphNeuralNetworks.jl/tree/master/examples) folder.
+Usage examples can be found in the [examples](https://github.com/CarloLucibello/GraphNeuralNetworks.jl/tree/master/examples) and in the [notebooks](https://github.com/CarloLucibello/GraphNeuralNetworks.jl/tree/master/notebooks)  folder.
 Also, make sure to read the [documentation](https://CarloLucibello.github.io/GraphNeuralNetworks.jl/dev) for a comprehensive introduction to the library.

 ## Citing